-Without qualifying our opinion:

-- The company's general assembly haven't been held to approve the financial statements as at December 31,2020. - As detailed in note No. (30) of the separate interim financial statements, most of the world countries, were exposed during 2020 to the new Covid-19 pandemic, and its effect have been extended till date.

-As indicated in the above-mentioned clarification, the company's management is currently taking several procedures to counter this risk and reduce its impact on its financial position and that it's assets and liabilities in the financial statement have been determined based on the best estimates of the most recent data.
+Without qualifying our opinion as detailed in note No. (30) of the separate interim financial statements, most of the world countries, were exposed during 2020 to the new Covid-19 pandemic, and its effect have been extended till date.
+And as indicated in the aforementioned note, the company's management is currently taking several procedures to counter this risk and reduce its impact on its financial position.